-When more rows of data are selected than can be displayed on a single page, click the selected than can be displayed on a single page.
-The drop down list alphabetically lists the first record of each page of data.
+When more rows of data are selected than can be displayed on a single page, click the selected and selected than can be displayed on a single page, click the selected and selected

 Select one or more tickets and click the Delete... button.